 Henry Wiltshire has for some time had Hayes on its radar.
 Bordering the Home Counties to the west of London, it would be easy to think of it as just another outer-borough dormitory town.
 In fact, it’s an area that’s seen phenomenal growth since the plans for Crossrail were first aired, and is now benefiting from the proposed expansion of Heathrow too.

-Harry Singh, the branch manager at new Hayes office, says, “We’ve already seen growth in the Hayes property market, and we expect it will continue.
+The estate agents at our new Hayes office say, “We’ve already seen growth in the Hayes property market, and we expect it will continue.
 Buyers and investors are likely to see good returns, as Crossrail in particular is going to have even more influence on outer London house prices when it fully opens in 2019.”

 New developments in Hayes and Harlington